 What to do

 Place 1/8 cup of oil and all other ingredients into a blender or Ninja Auto IQ.
 Blend on low to medium until finely chopped.
-Slowly add additional oil to the Chutney is the consistency of salsa.
+Slowly add additional oil until the Chutney is the consistency of salsa.

 Enjoy another recipe here